kullrich/PolyPanner/README.md

 If you are getting an error message such as ```error while loading shared libraries: libgsl.so.23``` you are likely using a new OS version (e.g. Ubuntu 22.04 instead of 20.04), and you need to compile PolyPanner from code.

+MacOS may not let you run PolyPanner because it can't verify developer.
+If that is the case you can go to System Settings > Privacy & Security > Security, and give permission for a security bypass.

 ### Compile from code